How to spot the signs of carbon monoxide poisoning

 “Carbon monoxide will be an issue over the long winter months,” said Leigh Gruener, Winnipeg Fire Paramedic Service (WFPS) Public Education Officer.

-In 2018, the WFPS responded to 709 calls related to carbon monoxide.
-The highest months for this type of call were January and December.
+Each year, the WFPS responds to hundreds of calls related to carbon monoxide.
+The highest months for this type of call are typically January and December.

 Carbon monoxide is a colourless, odourless, and tasteless gas.
 It can come from a faulty appliance, clogged chimney, inadequate venting, or a buildup of engine exhaust.